Independent Contractor Pay Stub: 2025 Complete Guide

 • Unlike employee pay stubs, contractor stubs have no tax withholdings, flexible formatting, project-based payments, and require 1099-NEC forms (not W-2s) for payments over $600.

-• Avoid common mistakes like worker misclassification, incomplete payment details, missing required tax forms, and inconsistent formatting to prevent compliance penalties and payment disputes.
+• The common mistakes that employers make are misclassification, incomplete details, missing tax forms, and inconsistent formatting, avoiding these is crucial to prevent penalties and disputes.

 Need a hand with your independent contractor pay stub?
 Reach out to us now!